danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 TODO: Road runner image?

+Or if you're hiring for a computer science instructor, obviously in this role, the ability to work through these kinds of problems *and* talk about them out loud at the same time is part of the job.

 But in all seriousness...

 While live coding interviews often fail to accurately assess seasoned software engineers, they might be appropriate for specific types of companies, particularly early-stage startups.
 In these environments, the pace is extremely fast, and the priority is to deliver functional code as quickly as possible.
 Startups may operate in a "hackathon" style, where the ability to jump in and write code rapidly is crucial.
 Frequent emergencies and production issues, typical in such settings due to the lack of extensive testing and established processes, require engineers who can quickly address problems and implement solutions on the fly, and who don't mind the ensuing chaos.